Sreepurvaja/Linkedin/README.md

   backend seamlessly manages user data, providing a robust foundation for the LinkedIn app to scale with growing user interactions and networking activities.

+## SPRING BOOT FRAMEWORK OVERVIEW

+Spring Boot is the core framework used for building the backend of this project.
+It provides a rapid development environment for creating stand-alone, production-grade Spring-based applications.
+To Download Spring Boot Spring Initializr File : [https://start.spring.io/]

 ## INSTALLATION

 ## Install Java